sleepingkingstudios/sleeping_king_studios-tools/README.md

 #### `#pluralize`

 Returns the singular or the plural value, depending on the provided item count.
+Can be given an explicit plural argument, or will delegate to StringTools#pluralize.

-    IntegerTools.pluralize 4, 'light', 'lights'
+    IntegerTools.pluralize 4, 'light'
     #=> 'lights'

+    IntegerTools.pluralize 3, 'cow', 'kine'
+    #=> 'kine'

 #### `#romanize`